What do you consider in the Qualifying Process?

 What if I need a guarantor?

 A Lease Guarantor Agreement from a qualified guarantor may be acceptable if applicant is classified as a student, is not at least 18 years of age or has no verifiable prior rental or home ownership history.
-We do not accept guarantors unless they reside in Texas, meet all rental qualifying criteria and can proof of income of at least six (6) times the monthly rent.
+We do not accept guarantors unless they reside in Texas, meet all rental qualifying criteria and can prove income of at least six (6) times the monthly rent.

 What if have other sources of verifiable income?